| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 reduce and reduce until finally they come up with 500 really promising

 compounds.
 Then they give those 500 compounds to the 50 Ph.D.s!"
+The instruments used to analyze those millions

 of samples are increasingly often automated GC- or LC-MS (see